 Guaranteed Stops clearly offer better protection than a normal Stop, and for this reason there is an extra cost, akin to an insurance premium, for that extra security.

-For CFD trades where we charge a commission (namely shares) the premium is charged as an additional one-off commission on the opening leg of the trade.
+We charge a premium as an additional one-off commission on account, if the guaranteed stop is triggered to close the trade.